BAUtran0/youtube_external_subtitle_browser/README.md

 All this webapp does is provide a neat browser and player.
 But it's time to put down Adobe Premiere and After Effects, and whip out Aegisub like the good old days.

+You can see it running live at [https://bautl.aenbien.com](https://bautl.aenbien.com).

 ![Player](https://github.com/BAUtran0/youtube_external_subtitle_browser/assets/151094694/eb1328ad-afec-4b97-a03d-1cef21a17eda)